imranhsayed/graphql-react-app/README.md

 3. :arrow_right: The schema and graphQl queries are created in `schema.js`
 4. :arrow_right: We have used axios to fetch data using SpaceX API, in the created queries. ( e.g. API URL: `https://api.spacexdata.com/v3/launches` )
 5. :arrow_right: GraphiQL playground is available on `localhost:5000/graphql`.
 Check demo.
-6. :arrow_right: We use Appolo Client to build UI in React that fetches data from GraphQL
+6. :arrow_right: We have used Appolo Client to build UI in React that fetches data from GraphQL
 7. :arrow_right: React components are created and wrapped them inside `<AppoloProvider>` and appolo `client` is then passed to these components.
 8. :arrow_right: Reach router is used to create routes for home and individual pages.
 9. :arrow_right: The `graphql-tag` ( graphQl query parsing utility ) is installed and `gpl` is imported from it.
 The `gpl` parses GraphQL query strings into the standard GraphQL AST.